rdacomp/CollapseOS/kernel/README.md

-# Z80 Parts
+# Kernel

-Bits and pieces of code that you can assemble to build an OS for your machine.
+Bits and pieces of code that you can assemble to build a kernel for your machine.

-These parts are made to be glued together in a single `main.asm` file you write yourself.
+These parts are made to be glued together in a single `glue.asm` file you write yourself.

 As of now, the z80 assembler code is written to be assembled with [scas][scas],